Silk Threadwrapping Flower Apprentice

 Bouquet by artist Scissor Mochi Balls (“剪刀小团子”)

-“It is arduous work endlessly wrapping silk threads, and I do get tired,” she admitted, “but worth it every minute.”
+“It is arduous work endlessly wrapping silk threads, and I do get tired,” she admitted with a smile, brushing it off, “but worth it every minute.”

 Comments